tsainei/portfolio/_posts/2020-12-03-100DaysOfCode - Day 5 Counter Project.md

 nextBtn.addEventListener('click', () => dealCount(+1));
 ```

-After learning so many things, I start to complicate things.
-However, I should always remember to try to find easy ways to solve problems.
+After learning so many things, I start to complicate my code.
+However, I should always try to find easy ways to solve problems not the opposite.